 Daisy Chain Cable

-If you’re looking for a daisy chain cable, we recommend, naturally, the KVgear DC-5.
+If you’re looking for a daisy chain cable, we recommend, naturally, our KVgear DC-5.

 Guitar Pedalboard Power Supply

 Another option is to use a multi-port “power brick” with isolated 9 V power outputs.
+One example is the MXR M239 Mini Iso-Brick with 5 outputs.
 Because polarity is generally center negative on a pedalboard power supply, Volca owners must use an adapter cable that switches polarity and has the correct plugs on each end.
 The KVgear CBL-XV cable is made for this purpose.

 Korg Volca Mix and KVgear Vixen Power Hubs